 Introduce SCIg to patients using the conversation starter.

-SCIg getting started presentation
+SCIg getting started presentation and business case template

 Blood Matters have produced a PowerPoint presentation entitled SCIG: getting started to introduce SCIg to stakeholders.
 The presentation is intended to be used as an educational tool within health services and can be edited to include information specific to individual organisations.